- Colour Dark grey to whitish

 - Size About 1 to 3 mm long

 - Description Have three pairs of legs, no wings, and short antennae.
 At the tip of their abdomen, they have an extension known as a furcula, which looks like a long clasp folding underneath the body.

 - Notes In threatening situations, the furcula acts as an ejector seat, launching the springtail safely into the air.

-Springtails feed on algae, fungi, and decaying matter, which may range from rotting vegetables to animal remains.
+Springtails feed mainly on organic materials.
+Common elements of the springtail diet include algae, fungi, and decaying matter, which may range from rotting vegetables to animal remains.
 Some species feed on living plants and even fungal spores and pollens.

 How worried should I be about springtails?